 The Learning Lab involves our community-based partners and clients right from the start and places them at the center of the process.
 They are helping us imagine the impact that we can activate in the years to come.
 Read about how we are applying the design-thinking process to this project.

-To begin this process, the Learning Lab partnered with New York University’s Metropolitan Center to produce two reports that would lay the groundwork for this initiative.
+To begin this process, the Learning Lab partnered with New York University’s Metropolitan Center to produce two reports that laid the groundwork for this initiative.
 Download the reports: